-The only goal with 16 minutes remaining when Ryan Yates headed home Conor Townsend’s cross.
+The only goal came with 16 minutes remaining when Ryan Yates headed home Conor Townsend’s cross.

-Walsall stay 19th in League One, now just a point above the relegation zone.
+Walsall stay 19th in League One, but are now just a point above the relegation zone.

 The visitors, who reverted to the 4-4-2 system deployed at Oldham, threatened first when Kieron Morris’ free-kick was headed over by Amadou Bakayoko, under pressure from Conor Townsend.